-Performance Measu Performance Measure Poverty is a problem in my 2022 0.23 Poverty rates are generally on the rise, both at a national level and at a Carmarthenshire level, a area - Residents Consultation trend which is likely to be exacerbated by the rising cost of living.
+Performance Measure Poverty is a 2022 2023 Poverty rates are generally on the rise, both at a problem in my area - Residents Consultation 0.23 ТВС national level and at a Carmarthenshire level, a trend which is likely to be exacerbated by the rising cost of living.
 Responses to this statement were mixed, however a higher proportion overall agree that poverty is a problem in their area.
 Further analysis indicates that agreement was more acute amongst some groups, as follows: • Respondents with disabilities, • Respondents with caring responsibilities, • Members of the LGBTQ+ community, • Respondents whose household incomes are below £30,000 per year • Respondents who are either serving members of the armed forces or are veterans.